 4.2.8 Usage with limited reach

-Where ICT products are free-standing or installed, all the elements required for operation will need to be within reach of all users.This is essential for users with limited reach and benefits many more users in different situations.
+Where ICT is stationary, free-standing or installed, all the elements required for operation shall be within reach of all users.

+Note 1: This is essential for users with limited reach and benefits many more users in different situations.

-NOTE: Considering the needs of wheelchair users and the range of user statures in the placing of operational elements of the user interface may contribute towards meeting this clause.
+Note 2 Considering the needs of wheelchair users and the range of user statures in the placing of operational elements of the user interface may contribute towards meeting this clause.

+Note 3: Having a remote input capability can help satisfy this requirements.

 4.2.9 Minimize photosensitive seizure triggers

-Where ICT provides visual modes of operation, the ICT provides at least one mode of operation that minimizes the potential for triggering photosensitive seizures.
-This is essential for users with photosensitive seizure triggers.
+Where ICT provides visual modes of operation, the ICT shall provide at least one mode of operation, that is the default mode, that minimizes the potential for triggering photosensitive seizures or optionally, for audiovisual material, a warning in advance that such triggers might be present.

+Note 1: This is essential for users with photosensitive seizure triggers.

-NOTE: Limiting the area and number of flashes per second may contribute towards meeting this clause.
+Note 2: Limiting the area and number of flashes per second may contribute towards meeting this clause.